yorkulibraries/yudl-playbook/README.md

 You can access the ActiveMQ administrative interface at: http://localhost:8161/admin

-#### STAGING

-You can access the ActiveMQ administrative interface at: http://omega.library.yorku.ca:8161/admin

 #### PRODUCTION

 You can access the ActiveMQ administrative interface at: http://beta.library.yorku.ca:8161/admin